kissmybutton/motorcortex-graphs/README.md

 ### Customization

-The Bar Chart Incident can take the following attributes:
+The Line Graph Incident can take the following attributes:

 * `data`
 * `timings`